 University of Toronto.
 TUX: Toronto User Experience Speaker Series https://www.youtube.com/channel/UCi3ZH7kOtWXlu-ypJ6iD5Bg

-Stage 1: Take a quick scan of the research papers listed on the schedule page, and be ready to bid for a research area.
-We have a total of 13 topics to choose from, and you need to bid on the topic that you would like to read related research articles and give a presentation about.
-We will use this google form to bid on the topics and submit the response you have received as proof by 11:59 pm October 6 on canvas.
+Step 1: Take a quick scan of the research papers listed on the schedule page, and be ready to bid for a research area that you would like to give a presentation about.
+We will use this google form to bid on the topics and submit the response you have received as proof by 11:59 pm October 3 on canvas.

-Your presentation will be strictly graded based on the following:
+Your presentation will be graded based on the following: